 More importantly however, I was learning from those losses.
 Having started, built, operated and sold a number of businesses, I believe it had helped me become a better investor.
 For example, we tend to ask questions of management that many analysts (who haven’t run businesses) don’t ask.

 Where do you find your investment ideas?

-If a company then passes the full due diligence process, they are pitched by the analysts to the investment committee.
-At that stage they may pass or fail or be sent back to the analyst for further refinement of to have questions answered.
+If a company passes the full due diligence process, they are pitched by the analysts to the investment committee.
+At that stage, they may pass or fail or be sent back to the analyst for further refinement of and to have questions answered.